oxyplot/docs/views/tracker.rst

 | `YAxis` | the current y axis.|
 | `Item` | the current item if an `ItemsSource` was used to generate the data.|
 | `Text` | the text to be shown in the tracker.
 If this property is set, the series' `TrackerFormatString` will not be used.|

+The TrackerHitResult for the current tracker state can be obtained by handling the PlotModel.TrackerChanged event.
+However, this event occurs after the text has been set on the tracker UI, so you cannot use this event handler to set custom tracker text.

 Tracker definitions
 ===================